 A small number of our contracts account for a significant percentage of our revenues.
-Our largest revenue producing contracts are related to our tactical data links (which includes multifunction information distribution systems, or MIDS) products generating approximately 24% of our revenues in fiscal year 2006, 22% of our revenues in fiscal year 2005 and 15% of our revenues in fiscal year 2004.
-Our five largest contracts generated approximately 44% of our revenues in fiscal year 2006, 22% of our revenues in fiscal year 2005 and 25% of our revenues in fiscal year 2004.
-Further, we derived approximately 19% of our revenues in fiscal year 2006, 26% of our revenues in fiscal year 2005 and 28% of our revenues in fiscal year 2004.
-Further, we derived approximately 19% of our revenues in fiscal year 2006, 26% of our revenues in fiscal year 2005 and 28% of our revenues in fiscal year 2004 from sales of VSAT communications networks.
+Our largest revenue producing contracts are related to our tactical data links (which includes MIDS) products generating approximately 25% of our revenues in the first nine months of fiscal year 2007, 24% of our revenues in fiscal year 2006 and 22% of our revenues in fiscal year 2005.
+Our five largest contracts generated approximately 48% of our revenues in the first nine months of fiscal year 2007, 44% of our revenues in fiscal year 2006 and 27% of our revenues in fiscal year 2007, 44% of our revenues in fiscal year 2006 and 27% of our revenues in fiscal year 2005.
+Further, we derived approximately 16% of our revenues in the first nine months of fiscal year 2007, 19% of our revenues in fiscal year 2006 and 26% of our revenues in fiscal year 2005 from sales of VSAT communications networks.
 The failure of these customers to place additional orders or to maintain these contracts with us for any reason, including any downturn in their business or financial condition, or our inability to renew our contracts with these customers or obtain new contracts when they expire, could materially harm our business and impair the value of our common stock.